Introduction

 If you get the full electric adjustment on top-spec Max cars, you also get tilt adjustment for the driver’s seat base – meaning that you can adjust the height of the seat base under your thighs or under your bum, rather than it just lifting up- or down by one axis point.
 Sounds like a minor thing, but I find that tilt adjustment really helps me to get comfortable when I’m driving.

-Probably more important for most is that there’s a new central ‘Cascade’ touchscreen infotainment system, complete with a large, portrait screen.
-It’s a very different setup to the infotainment that you find in the Peugeot E-3008 and E-5008, or the Jeep Compass that also shares this platform.
 In fact, the Citroen’s system is a bit more reminiscent of the screen in a Tesla Model Y or BYD Sealion 7, and I rather like it.
-Even though the air-con temperature controls are integrated into the screen, they’re permanently visible and absolutely massive, to make them easy to hit on the move.
+Even though the aircon temperature controls are integrated into the screen, they’re permanently visible and absolutely massive, to make them easy to hit on the move.

 You can also set the screen to a subtle, uncluttered view so that it’s not distracting at night, and it’s pretty easy to navigate.
 It’s a huge improvement over previous Citroen infotainment systems, I’d say, and would be pretty easy to live with.
 Naturally, you get voice control, as well as wireless Apple CarPlay and Android Auto.

 There’s also a head-up display available, as well as tons of storage space, a sunglasses holder and big door bins.
 Maybe there’s a bit too much gloss black, but generally the e-C5 Aircross feels great inside.
+If we've one complaint it's that the cupholders will be tough to get your coffee cup in and out of – they're secreted underneath the main part of the cascading dashboard, and you'll probably have to wait until traffic lights to access your drink because your legs are in the way while driving.

 Motors, performance and handling

-Performance is fine even in the lower-powered, 210ps model with the 73kWh battery.
-The 0-62mph of 8.9 seconds sounds a bit lethargic on paper but in practice the Citroen feels responsive enough to give you confidence even in faster motorway merges or the odd overtake.
-It’s no sports-SUV; even the normal versions of the Skoda Enyaq (never mind the hot vRS) has a bit more gumption to the way it goes down the road.
-But the Citroen has a rather peachy, gentle attitude that eases you through the journey.
-It’s intuitive and relaxing, and that’s fine by us.
+Performance is fine even in the lower powered 210hp model with the 74kWh battery.
+The 0–62mph of 8.9 seconds sounds a bit lethargic on paper but in practice the Citroen feels responsive enough to give you confidence even in faster motorway merges or the odd overtake.
+It’s no sports SUV – even the normal versions of the Skoda Enyaq (never mind the hot vRS) have a bit more gumption to the way the car goes down the road.

 Running costs and pricing